PU2REO/Si5351ArduinoLite/README.md

 Si5351A (10 MSOP - 3 Clocks Only) Lite Library for Arduino
 ==========================
 This is a library for the Si5351 series of clock generator ICs from [Skyworks Solutions](https://www.skyworksinc.com/) for the Arduino development environment.
-It will allow you to control the Si5351 with an Arduino, and without depending on the proprietary ClockBuilder software from SkyWorks (ex Silicon Labs)..
+It will allow you to control the Si5351 with an Arduino, and without depending on the proprietary ClockBuilder software from SkyWorks (ex Silicon Labs).

 This library is focused towards usage in RF/amateur radio applications, but it may be useful in other cases.
 However, keep in mind that coding decisions are and will be made with those applications in mind first, so if you need something a bit different, please do fork this repository.